Home » Koh Chang » Nightlife

 • Party/Club: Sabay Bar, Babylon

-• Live: Oodies, Rock Bar, Sabay Bar
+• Live: Oodies, Rock Bar, Sabay Bar, Some Mao, Mansuang

-• Beer Bars: Mini Pattaya, Monkeys, Zap
+• Beer Bars: Mini Pattaya, Monkeys, Zap, Angel

-• Pubs and Sports: White Elephant, 15 Palms
+• Pubs and Sports: Bentley’s, 15 Palms (on the beach)

 Kai Bae Beach – Koh Chang Nightlife